 One big one is that every person witnessing an event has their own unique point of view, their own perception, influenced by many things.
 But for purposes of self-defense laws, the perspective that matters is that of the accused.

 If a person feels threatened; then they have a subjective belief that they are under threat.

 But is that perception reasonable?
 In other words, would “a reasonable person in the defendant’s shoes” feel threatened in the same situation?
-If so, then the defendant’s subjective belief that he or she was under threat, was a reasonable belief.
+If so, then the defendant’s subjective belief that she was under threat, was a reasonable belief.

 What if it later turns out that the perceived threat was not really there after all?
 What if the accused person perceived a threat, say a weapon, but later found out that there was no weapon?

 The reasonable mistake: Could a person be a lawful self-defender even though she used deadly force against someone she thought had a weapon but actually did not?
 The answer is “yes.”
 If the mistaken belief was reasonable at the time, under the circumstances, then the accused could be a lawful self-defender.
-(But she might be liable for money damages under a civil negligence “preponderance of the evidence” standard, in a civil suit.)
+(But she might possibly be liable for money damages under a civil negligence “preponderance of the evidence” standard, in a civil suit.)